DadSchoorse/vkBasalt/README.md

 ## Install
 **There are binaries attached to each release, so manually building from source is not required**

-Once you have the binearies, either by downloading and unpacking them or by following the build instructions below, execute:
+Once you have the binaries, either by downloading and unpacking them or by following the build instructions below, execute:
 ```
 make install
 ```